JGoard/JOCKTOS/README.md

    docker build -t jocktos:latest .
 This will build you the latest jocktos image located in the root directory of the docker file.

-2. **Open Project in VSCode**:
+2. **Open Project in VSCode and Configure USB Device**:
-   * Open the project within VSCode, and install all recommended extensions for use with this project.
+   * Open the project within VSCode, and install all recommended extensions.

-3. **Create Docker Instance, and attach VSCode**
-   * Use the VSCode Task *Docker Instance* to create a new docker container.
-   * Now, in the docker extension tab, right-click on the new container and *Attach Visual Studio Code.*
+   * If using a Windows Host: Use the 'Attach USB Nucleo' task to have usbipd bind to your usb device for use with a container/wsl.
+The VID:PID combo may differ depending on your Cortex-M4 device.

+3. **Use Devcontainers to launch new Container**
+   * Select the bottom left remote window button.
+   * Select 'Reopen in Container' from the drop down menu
+   * The window should reload and the container should not be launching/
 4. **Compile and Debug SW within docker container**
-   * Wait a few minutes after attaching VSCode to the docker container for proper extension initializations
+   * Wait a few minutes after attaching VSCode to the docker container for proper extension initializations, reload the window if prompted for the cortex debugger.
-   * Reload the window when all extensions are installed.
 5. **Now you are ready to go!**
    * Run the compile debug task to ensure that your enviroment is indeed setup correctly

+Please Note: USBIPD and WSL are still very finicky.
+If you disconnect the USB device, you will need to relaunch your container, and rebind on the host enviroment if you are using windows.

 ## License
 JOCKTOS is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/license/mit) for more information